falixchong/cp4i-practicum/README.md

 # Topic 2: Solution Architecture
-Below describe the high-level solution architecture for a simple scenario 3 solution.
+Below describe the high-level solution architecture for a simple scenario's solution.
 By using IBM IIB/ACE transformation advisor's TADataCollector, we can analyse the current monolith IIB/ACE application.
 A report will be generated to recommend what are needed to refactor, in order to achieve a microservice architecture build.

 The refactor code can later be deployed in a microservices architecture on Redhat Openshift with CP4I (ACE + MQ) environment